astro-campianta/Parametric-study-dwarf-galaxies/README.md

 The repository includes Python scripts to:

 * generate parametric models of dwarf galaxies (Plummer sphere density distribution, stellar mass sampling from a Kroupa IMF);
-* build binary populations using the random pairing method;
+* build binary populations using the random pairing method, both with and without RLOF rejection;
 * compute the dynamical mass of model galaxies using velocity dispersion, including the contribution of unresolved binaries;
 * perform linear interpolation of the velocity dispersion to estimate the dynamical mass;
 * calculate the half-mass relaxation time;
-* evaluate the relative mass overestimation ΔM/M caused by binaries;
+* evaluate the relative mass overestimation (ΔM/M) caused by binaries;
+* estimate the mass-to-light ratio (M/L) in the U, V, and B photometric bands;
-* produce graphical outputs illustrating the effects of different binary fractions and orbital parameter distributions.
+* produce graphical outputs illustrating the effects of different binary fractions and orbital parameter distributions on the velocity dispersion and the dynamical mass.

 ---